pydantic/talks/2025-11-ai-by-bay/README.md

 ## what

 **Durable Agents: long running AI workflows in a flakey world**

+* Part of the boarder top of Engineering an AI
 * But won't make much sense without some background...
 * What does Pydantic do?